 Clean Room

 Discussion has begun on the subsystems needs for the clean room area for detector assembly.
-Gerrit and Dana met to discuss the FGT needs.
+Gerrit van Nieuwenhuizen and Dana Beavis met to discuss the FGT needs.
 The plan is that FGT and HFT will meet in Sept. with STAR operations and develop a plan for improvements for the clean room.
 The FGT needs the area by Jan.
 2011.
 A specification for the improvements will be generated.
 For HFT the area may not be sufficient for full assembly and testing of the detectors.
 This will be examined more closely in the future.

 Some of the expected improvements are: